John Campbell (broadcaster): Awards

 Campbell has twice won the Qantas Media Award for Best Investigative Current Affairs and for Best Presenter, as well as winning the Best Presenter category twice for the New Zealand Film and Television Awards.

 Campbell won the Best Current Affairs Presenter category in the TV Guide "Best on the Box" Awards in 2010, 2011, 2012, 2014 and 2015.

 In 2013, Campbell was named a Distinguished Alumnus of Victoria University.

 Campbell was named Presenter of the Year 2017 in the Association for International Broadcasting's 13th annual global awards.
 And in the 2017 New York Festivals World's Best Radio Programs Awards, Campbell won a Bronze Award in the category of Best News Anchor/Reporter.

-In 2019, while filming a story in Samoa, with Producer Adrian Stevanon, for TVNZ's Sunday programme, Campbell was awarded the chiefly title Toleafoa by Samoan Head of State, Tuimalealiifano Vaaletoa Sualauvi II.
+In 2019, while filming a story in Samoa with producer Adrian Stevanon for TVNZ's Sunday programme, Campbell was awarded the chiefly title Toleafoa by Samoan Head of State Tuimalealiifano Vaaletoa Sualauvi II.

+In 2023, Campbell won Best Scoop at the Voyager Media Awards, for his interview with Peter Ellis about the Christchurch Civic Creche case, filmed just days before Ellis died, and three years before Ellis's convictions were quashed by the Supreme Court.

+At the 2024 Voyager Media Awards, Campbell (with cameraman Andrew Dalton and editor Dallas Smith) won "Best Current Affairs (long) or Documentary", for their documentary on the forestry "slash" that devastated communities north of Gisborne during and after Cyclone Gabrielle.